 Board meetings to approve resolutions will tentatively be held as follows:

-- Second Monday of January, April, July and October
+- Third Monday of January, April, July and October

 - Idaho Bond Bank Financial Statements